Azure-Samples/contoso-chat/README.md

 ```

 ### Run in Codespaces Option
-For codespaces click on the green button `code` button on the rep and select the `codespaces` tab.
+For codespaces click on the green `code` button on the repository and select the `codespaces` tab.
 Click `create codespace...` to open the project in a Codespace container.
 This will automatically install all the dependencies and setup the environment.
-Proceed with "Setup the connections locally and in Azure AI Studio".
+Proceed with "Create the prompt flow runtime in AI Studio".

 ### Run in local Devcontainer Option
 If you're using Visual Studio Code and **Devcontainer**, clone the project, open it with `code .` or as folder.
 VS Code will detect the devcontainer configuration and ask you to reopen the project in a container.
 Alternatively you will need to run this step manually.
 See the (Remote Container Extension)[https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers] for more information.
 Proceed with "Create the prompt flow runtime in AI Studio".